minvruslan/CPL/README.md

 # CPL
 Cross-Platform Lightweight C++ event and network library.

-Do not use this library.
+DO NOT USE THIS LIBRARY!
 It is published at such an early stage for the registration of copyright.

 Linux events: eventfd(), eventfd_write(), eventfd_read(), close(), epoll_wait().
 Windows events(in near future): WSACreateEvent() , WSAEventSelect(), WSASetEvent(), WSAResetEvent(), WSACloseEvent(), WSAWaitForMultipleEvents().